Introducing the famous 3 Ingredient Christmas Cake (fruit cake) made from mixed fruit, iced coffee and self-raising flour!

 Note: Scroll to the recipe card at the bottom of the post for ingredient quantities and the full detailed method!

-If you don't believe that you can make the most AMAZING fruit cake from just 3 ingredients... try this and I promise you'll change your mind!
+If you don't believe that you can make the most AMAZING, easy Christmas cake recipe using just 3 ingredients, try this, and I promise you'll change your mind!
 All you need is:

 - mixed dried fruit (see below for details)